scarab-systems/scarab-field-lab/README.md

   <img src="assets/scarab-mascot.png" alt="Scarab Systems mascot holding a circuit-board lollipop" width="220">
 </p>

-Scarab Field Lab is the public case library for Scarab Diagnostic Suite field tests.
+Scarab Field Lab is the public case library for selected Scarab Diagnostic Suite field tests.

+Scarab Diagnostic Suite is a proprietary diagnostic system for software drift.
+It identifies boundary failures, repo-truth drift, verification gaps, and evidence-backed repair lanes in complex codebases.
+AI-assisted development is one high-pressure use case; the diagnostic theory applies to drifted software systems generally.

-Scarab Diagnostic Suite is proprietary and not open source.
-This repository publishes public case records only: public links, specific diagnostic findings, validation notes, and, when applicable, the public status of a human-reviewed patch or upstream pull request.
+This repository publishes public case records only: public issue and pull request links, specific diagnostic findings, validation notes, claim boundaries, and, when applicable, the public status of a human-reviewed patch or upstream pull request.
 It does not contain SDS source code, internal diagnostic rules, product internals, private run artifacts, or implementation details.

 Scarab Diagnostic Suite is a mechanical diagnostic layer.
 It inspects repository evidence, compares expected and observed behavior, and records specific findings.
 It is not an AI coding agent, does not use AI to determine diagnostic truth, and does not submit unattended patches.
 AI assistance may help after bounded diagnostic evidence exists with patch drafting or summaries, but public submissions remain human reviewed.

 ## What This Repo Shows